CONGRATULATIONS TO THIS YEAR’S WINNERS!

 The Hamilton Fringe New Play Contest is open to ALL writers, no experience necessary.
 All submissions are anonymized and read by our jury.

-Good luck – and we can’t wait to see what you’ve been working on!
+Good luck – we can’t wait to see what you’ve been working on!

 This year’s winner is Transitions by Ron Davies (Ottawa, ON).
 Tickets are on sale now!